 If you are a network care provider for a delegated medical group/IPA, follow the delegate’s protocols.
 Delegates may use their own systems and forms.
 They must meet the same regulatory and accreditation requirements as UnitedHealthcare.

+Document member specifics for consideration in case reviews as relevant clinical information.
 The delegate sets its own policies regarding notification and authorization for these services.

 The medical group/IPA/facility is financially responsible for providing all approved medical and facility services within a designated service area as well as illness or injury that arises while a member is outside of the medical group/IPA’s contracted service area.
 The contract service area is typically defined as being within 30 miles or less from medical group/IPA site based on the shortest route using public streets and highways but can be based on other contractual terms.
 Refer to your Agreement for your delegated entity service area.
-For Medicare Advantage members, please refer to the CMS regulatory access requirements.
+For MA members, refer to the CMS regulatory access requirements.

 Urgent or emergency services provided within the medical group/IPA/facility service area are the financial risk of the capitated entity regardless of whether services are rendered by the medical group/IPA/facility’s network of care providers unless your Agreement states otherwise.

-Out-of-Area (OOA) Medical Services
+Out-of-Area (OOA) medical services

 OOA medical services are emergency or urgently needed services that treat an unforeseen illness or injury while a member is outside of the medical group/IPA’s contracted service area.
-These would have been the medical group/ IPA’s financial responsibility if they had been provided within the medical group/IPA service area.
+These would have been the medical group/IPA’s financial responsibility if they had been provided within the medical group/IPA service area.

 Travel dialysis is not considered an OOA medical service unless contractually defined.
-It is the medical group/IPA’s responsibility.
+It is the medical group/ IPA’s responsibility.